 Knowing your knife cuts can make a world of difference when it comes to cooking.
-Having your food prepared properly helps it to cook evenly distribute flavors as the recipe intends.
+Having your ingredients prepared properly helps it to cook evenly and distribute flavors as the recipe intends.

 But don’t let fancy words intimidate you when it comes to knife work.
 Chefs have to learn these from the beginning too!
 And with a little knowledge and practice, you’ll chop food like a less British Gordon Ramsay.
 Or more British, depending on where you’re reading this from.

 First thing, you need a good and sharp chef’s knife.
 A sharp knife is a reliable knife and when it comes to precise knife cuts, the sharper the better.
 Dull knives can catch or slip, causing you to mess up your cuts (and also, injury like losing a finger).
 Our Endurance® Chef’s Knife is made from carbon German Steel, has a sharp cutting edge, and a comfortable handle so you can chop and dice with ease.

 You also need to know how to properly hold your knife.
 This helps to prevent accidents in the kitchen and repetitive motion injuries.
 Grip your handle without using your pointer finger to balance the top of the knife and remember to keep your anchor hand (the hand that holds the food) with the fingertips curved under your knuckles.
 It may take some getting used to, but learning how to properly use a knife will help you to safely and effectively cook in the kitchen.

 Now that we’ve covered that, let’s get on to the fun stuff – the basic cuts to master!
 We’re using carrots to demonstrate these different knife skills.
 You want to cut them into the shape below, squaring off each side (this is called “topping and tailing”).

 Don’t worry about the extra scraps, because you can use them to make stocks for soup (or throw them at your begging dog sitting just outside the kitchen waiting for scraps).